ePages-de/epages-devportal/_posts/2018/2018-04-26-a-day-in-the-life-of-a-ux-expert.md

 Around 12 am the stomach rumbles.
 Time for a lunch break.
 If the weather is nice, they grab something from one of the many restaurants around and have a picnic in the park or go for a walk.
-If not, our social room is also a great choice for lunch.
+Sometimes they bring their own food and eat in our social room, which is also a great choice for lunch.

-But Thursdays are different.
+Thursdays are a bit different.
-Anja attends lunch yoga.
+Anja attends the yoga session together with many other colleagues.
+Yeah, you've read that right.
+We can show off a bit - we have our private yoga trainer.<br>
-An awesome distraction from the busy morning.
+Yoga is an awesome distraction right in the middle of a work day.

 #### 1:00 pm